-From 1959 to 2022, TILF has awarded over 21,000 scholarships valued at over \$34 million.
-Amounts of scholarships range from \$500 for one year to \$20,000 over four years.
+From 1959 to 2023, TILF has awarded more than 22,000 scholarships valued at over \$38 million.
+Amounts of scholarships range from \$500 for one year to \$24,000 over four years.
 Some scholarships have special requirements or restrictions such as requiring a student to select certain majors, attend specific colleges or universities, or compete in specific contests.
 Details of all scholarships and their requirements are listed at the TILF website.

-Applications may be submitted starting March through May (specific deadlines can be found online at www.tilfoundation.org.
-(Students competing in contests held after the deadline date must apply by the deadline, but may submit placement updates via email through May 31, 2023.)
+Applications for 2024 may be submitted in March through May of that year (specific deadlines can be found online at www.tilfoundation.org).